AnanasikDev/AEngine/README.md

 Engine does not support dynamic window resize at the moment.

+Default constructors for all renderer classes are deleted to avoid creating renderer components with no attachment to a gameobject.

 ### Events

 There are two types of events - `Action` and `Func` (much like in C#). `Action` is an event which takes any number of arguments and returns `void` (no output), whereas `Func` is an event which returns a value of some type as well as takes any number of arguments.
 When implementing a `Func`, first type stands for output.
 Both classes are templates.